rpxpx/bitshift/README.md

 - OR_DIV
 `((x | y) % K)`<br>
-remainder of Euclidian division by *K* of bitwise OR on the binary expressions of *x y*.
+remainder of Euclidian division by *K* of bitwise OR on the binary expressions of *x y*.<br>
 Forms complex systems of Sierpiński triangles.

 ![](imgs/or_div_0_0_0-159-2fps.gif)<br>
 `(x|y)%K, X 0, Y 0, K 0,1,...,159`